 At Starbucks, when ordering a Cinnamon Dolce Latte, you get 4 pumps of cinnamon syrup.
 That makes a really sweet latte - too sweet for me.

 If that’s what you’re looking for, add 2 tablespoons of cinnamon syrup to your latte.
 That equals 4 Starbucks pumps.
 If you want a less-sweet version, add only 1 tablespoon of syrup.

 Syrups are super easy to make, and the best part: they keep super well in the fridge, so if you spend this extra time doing it, you’ll have enough cinnamon syrup for at least 8 lattes.

-For a cinnamon syrup, you’ll need: ¾ cup brown sugar, ¼ cup white sugar, ½ cup water, 1 tsp vanilla extract and 2 tsp ground cinnamon.
+For a cinnamon syrup, you’ll need: ¾ cup brown sugar, ¼ cup white sugar, ½ cup water, 1 teaspoon vanilla extract and 2 teaspoon ground cinnamon.

 There’s no secret here!
 Mix all the ingredients together (water, sugar, vanilla extract and cinnamon) and cook until it reaches a syrup consistency.
 Some tips: